brittanyrw/emojibops/README.md

 #### Please do not approve or make suggestions on other people's Pull Requests.
 * We do not need additional maintainers at this time.
 To avoid confusion and incorrect approvals, only maintainers approve Pull Requests.

+#### Please do not create Pull Requests for new features without creating an Issue first.
+* Do not start work on a new feature without getting confirmation from the maintainers via an Issue.
+We need to approve all new features first.
+This also goes for Issues that are for features, please wait for confirmation from the maintainers before working on those types of Issues.

 ### If you want to work on one of the [Issues to add a song](https://github.com/brittanyrw/emojibops/labels/add%20songs)
 * Please comment in the Issue so that others know to not add that song.
 You do not have to wait for confirmation for Issues adding songs before creating a Pull Request.
 Your comment will just help 'bookmark' the Issue for you to prevent duplicate Pull Requests.